djfm/YAB/README.md

   **So what's the problem, you say?**

-- The problem is that **TypeScript, when it emits `import` statements**, i.e. when you have set `"module": "ESNext"` in your `tsconfig.json`, **doesn't put the `.js` extension** in the transpiled *JavaScript* code that it generates - ever!
+- The problem is that **TypeScript, when it emits `import` statements**, i.e. when you have set the `"module": "ESNext"` property in your `tsconfig.json`, **doesn't put the `.js` extension** in the transpiled *JavaScript* code that it generates - ever!